Offering teletherapy sessions during the Covid-19 quarantine

 Whether I’m working with a 3-year-old or 23-year-old, I most often take a strengths-based, person-centered approach to therapy, because I believe clients are the experts of their own experiences, and need mostly support and guidance from therapists in order to confidently lead their lives.
 When you’re in my office, you get to decide what you want to talk about in each session, and what goals are most important to you to work on.
 When needed, I do pull in techniques from more directive approaches in order to gently confront faulty ways of thinking, or teach new ways of coping.

 I earned my Bachelor of Arts in Psychology from Hardin-Simmons University in 2011, and my Master of Arts in Professional Counseling from Texas State University in 2014.
-I am licensed in the state of Texas as a Licensed Professional Counselor and am also a Registered Play Therapist, having completed advanced education and supervised experience in play therapy.
+I am licensed in the state of Texas as a Licensed Professional Counselor and am also a Registered Play Therapist.
 I have recently published Anger Management Skills Workbook for Kids, which you can find on Amazon.